On This Page

-When we arrived back home however, both me and Alex were mandated by our jobs to self-quarantine due to our recent travel.
-This was literally the first time I have ever been sent home from work, I felt like I was in time out!
+When we arrived back home however, both me and Alex were mandated by our respective workplaces to self quarantine due to our recent travel.
+This was literally the first time I have ever been sent home from work, I felt like I was being put in time out!
 The situation continued to escalate from that point forward as more and more cases were reported in the United States.
 If we would have planned our trip for a week or two later than when it was we would have been forced to cancel the whole thing altogether.

-Despite hearing about the issue of petty theft on the island, we felt quite comfortable being out and driving around.
+Despite hearing about the issue of petty theft on the island, we felt quite comfortable while out and driving around.

 Just don’t leave your valuables in plain sight (or don’t bring them).

-While driving the Road to Hana, we rounded a bend and came up on a young women and her daughter standing right in the middle of the dirt road – and we were pretty much in the middle of nowhere.
+While driving the Road to Hana, we came up on a young women and her daughter standing right in the middle of the dirt road – and we were pretty much in the middle of nowhere.
 She asked us if we could give them a ride a bit further down the road and we did.
 We quickly noticed there was something notably off-putting about the speed at which she talked and the way her eyes involuntarily twitched, we suspected meth.

 How We Got Around